Draw-down & Maximum DrawDown - Equity Management in Gold Trading

 Maximum Draw Down is $1,499.39 (13.56%)

-To learn how to generate the above trading reports using MetaTrader 4 platform: You can search on how to generate trading reports on MetaTrader 4 Tutorials.
+To learn how to generate the above trading reports using MT4 platform software: You can search on how to generate trading reports on MT4 Tutorials and Lessons.

 The example below illustrates difference between risking a small percentage of your trading capital compared to risking a higher percentage of you trading capital.
 Good trading principles require you as an investor or a trader not to risk more than 2% of your total equity on any one single trade.